-The policy also fails to address what will be the significant cumulative impact of the total of new developments proposed in this plan on areas at or near breaching the statutory limits, let alone the health impacts below those limits that we identify in 7.3, and this policy should be amended to recognise this issue and for at least medium to large developments to contribute to generic measures to mitigate and reduce emissions in those locations.
+The Policy fails to address what will be the significant cumulative impact of the new developments proposed in this Plan on areas at or near breaching the statutory limits.
+Indeed, the Council has as yet failed to assess the traffic generated from individual strategic development sites, and has made no attempt to estimate emissions of the three key pollutants.

+The Policy does refer briefly to the requirement for new development to "support and contribute towards delivery of City of York Council's AQAP".
+However, no guidance is given as to how this should be achieved.
+Instead, para 12.6 and Figure 12.2 focus on ways of protecting occupants from pollution.
 The Council's 2012 Low Emission Strategy and expired Air Quality Action Plan 3 (both in the Plan evidence base documentation) list an extensive set of mitigatory measures that could be implemented, but for the extremely constrained Council funding position.
 Positive funding contribution via section 106 or CIL payment arrangements could address this and help mitigate these cumulative effects.
+The Council urgently needs to publish its late-running AQAP4, and the Low Emission CPD referred to in para 12.9.